flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 that's not sufficient, a quick-acting neurotoxin is injected just to be sure), but it is able to then transmit the brain's state via FTL communications to the new clone.
 In the new brain, the transmitted patterns can quickly be almost precisely duplicated using the aforementioned receivers.
-The "almost" is key: the quality of the scan and how well it's copied to the new clone at the moment of death can vary.
-As you learn more, you need a higher quality of clone to make sure the more complex information is transferred properly to the new clone, which is why you need to upgrade your clones now and then to hold more skills.
 The whole process of transferring consciousness can be completed within moments.

 Unfortunately, modern burning scanners are somewhat large contraptions that